project-n-oss/sidekick/integration_tests/README.md

 ### Login into aws account

-Choose a aws account to create a test cluster, bucket and run the tests.
+Choose a AWS account to create a test cluster, bucket and run the tests.

 :warning: DO NOT use the "root" aws account.
 Please use a sandbox account or "data-plane".
 Preferred option is sandbox